Kurutte5/A-Group-Homework-Adventure/HenryStickminEndings.md

 4.

-Select: Relentless Bounty Hunter and Presumed Dead
+Select: Relentless Bounty Hunter and Presumed Dead hahahahahahahaha

 	a.
 Plow your tank into the train and jump on top. b.